Categories

 Monday 21 December to Sunday 3 January

-This is open to both children and adults, and you can choose from Cornflakes or Rice Krispies with a choice of dairy and non-dairy milk.
-You can also claim one free portion of fruit too and a glass of water.
+You can choose from Cornflakes or Rice Krispies with a choice of dairy and non-dairy milk.
+You can also claim one free portion of fruit and a glass of water.

 Morrisons Café doesn't currently sell cereal as an item on its café menu, nor any fruit, so we can't say how much this would usually cost.

-Kellogg's is hoping this offer will provide a meal to those who may need it during the holidays when school breakfast clubs are unavailable.
+Kellogg's has teamed up with Morrisons for this deal, and it says it's hoping the offer will provide a meal to those who may need it during the holidays when school breakfast clubs are unavailable.
 Even if this offer is not for you, please do pass the info on to someone who'd find it useful.

 See our Restaurant deals and Free (or cheap) food guide for more ways to save.